Faded (Alan Walker song): Acoustic version

-On 11 February 2016, Alan Walker published an acoustic version of the song, titled "Faded (Restrung)".
-The song is performed with a piano and strings, with all the EDM elements taken out.
-Walker wrote in a note to The Fader that he had decided on an alternative version of "Faded", so as "to highlight other aspects of the song; to present it to another audience who may like Iselin [Solheim]'s voice and the melodies, but can't stand the electronic parts of it."
+On 11 February 2016, Alan Walker published an acoustic version of the song, titled "Faded (Restrung)", performed on piano and strings with all the EDM elements taken out.
+Walker wrote in a note to The Fader that he had decided on an alternative version of "Faded" so as "to highlight other aspects of the song; to present it to another audience who may like Iselin [Solheim]'s voice and the melodies, but can't stand the electronic parts of it".

 The music video for the "Restrung" version features Walker, Solheim, and a string ensemble performing in the reactor hall of the dismantled R1, Sweden's first nuclear reactor.
 The cast wore black hoodies bearing Walker's logo of his stylized initials.
 The R1 reactor hall is located underground at Sweden's Royal Institute of Technology (KTH) in Stockholm.

-The team who created the video for "Faded" returned for the "Restrung" version — Bror Bror was the producer, Rikkard and Tobias Häggbom directed, and Shahab Salehi was credited as an assistant.
-The filming atmosphere closely resembles that of "Faded"; according to a behind the scenes video of the filming, the "Restrung" video was conceived as a continuation to the original video.
+The team who created the video for "Faded" returned for the "Restrung" version—Bror Bror was the producer, Rikkard and Tobias Häggbom were the directors, and Shahab Salehi was credited as an assistant.
+The atmosphere of the shoot closely resembled that of "Faded"; according to Walker, he initially wanted to film a live session but also sought to create a natural connection to the official music video.

+Remixes and EPs

+"Faded" has been the subject of numerous remixes.
+"Faded (Remixes)" was released as an EP on 29 April 2016.
+The EP includes remixes by Tiësto, Luke Christopher, Dash Berlin, Tungevag & Raaban, and Y&V. Tiësto liked this track and produced two remixes, both of which are included on the EP.
+Proma Khosla of Mashable wrote that Faded' grew exponentially in popularity after Tiësto remixed the track".
+The album version of the EP, released on the same day, also included remixes by Young Bombs and Slushii in addition to the remixes included on the EP.
+In April 2016, Hardwell performed his remix of "Faded" on episode 261 of his online music show, Hardwell On Air.
+Another remix by Kryder and Tom Staar was posted to SoundCloud in May 2016 and made available for free download.
+The Indian DJ duo Lost Stories remix of "Faded" was released exclusively in India on 29 July 2016.
+The remix uses flute and is highly praised for its Indian classical touch.

+The Japan-only EP of "Faded" (Japanese: フェイデッド・ジャパン・EP), was released by Sony Music Labels on 25 April 2018, to coincide with his appearance at EDC Japan in Makuhari, Chiba Prefecture, and the fact that "Faded" was the theme song for Takashi Miike's Japanese film Laplace's Witch (2018).
+In addition to "Faded", the EP includes "Alone", "Tired", "The Spectre", "Sing Me to Sleep", "Routine", and "Faded (Tiësto's Northern Lights Remix)".